Build Dynamically and Launch Faster

 5. Publish and Create a Sales Funnel

-Products are launching faster and innovation moves at lightning speed, so efficiency is not optional for us.
+Products are launching faster and innovation moves at lightning speed, so efficiency is not optional.
 The minute a client signs the engagement, we have to be prepared to move quickly from idea to implementation.
 We can launch a site from scratch in a matter of days (if we need to) with a drag-and-drop interface that looks and feels like an Adobe tool, writing clean, semantic code as we build.
 Does your marketing team need a landing page up next week?
-You can.

 We create modern, responsive websites—without writing a single line of code.
 Projects in Webflow are responsive by default.
 We optimize the CSS for many types of screens and make responsive designs. so that the experience is great in various viewports.
 Usually, this means mobile, tablet and desktop screens.
 The advent of giant screens, which are 2560 x 1600 pixels pose a number of challenges.
 We “optimize” for a desktop and manage the responsiveness on a “giant” screen with upfront planning.
 Scaling to smaller screen sizes and resolution does not pose the same problem as scaling to ultra-high resolution.
 Designing for tablet and mobile can be done in the browser and we don’t require a "separate" design for it.